ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/observability-monitoring.md

 * All data is anonymised
 * Stored in one place
-* In a common, parsable, format
+* In a structure and parsable format

 As we build up logs in the service, we can build in alerting for abnormal behaviour in our service to alert us as issues arrive.
 This allows us to be proactive and know about issues at the same time a user is experiencing them.